 A “related person” for purposes of this policy and procedure is: (a) any person who is or was a director, executive officer or nominee for director of the Company at any time since the beginning of the Company’s last fiscal year; (b) any “immediate family member” of such director, executive officer or nominee for director at any time since the beginning of the Company’s last fiscal year; (c) any person who, at the time of the occurrence or existence of the transaction is the beneficial owner of more than 5% of any class of the Company’s voting securities (a “significant stockholder”); or (d) any person who, at the time of the occurrence or existence of the transaction, is an “immediate family member” of a significant stockholder of the Company.
 An “immediate family member” is any child, stepchild, parent, stepparent, spouse, sibling, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law or sister-in-law of such director, executive officer, nominee for director or significant stockholder of the Company, and any person (other than a tenant or employee) sharing the household of such director, executive officer, nominee for director or significant stockholder.

-A “related person transaction” for purposes of this policy and procedure is: any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness), or any series of similar transactions, arrangements or relationships proposed between the Company (including any subsidiary and any entity in which the Company or any subsidiary has a 50% or greater interest in voting power or profits) and any related person, where the amount involved exceeds $120,000 and in which the related person had, has or will have a “direct or indirect material interest,” as defined below; or if the amount involved is less than $120,000, the Office of the Corporate Secretary will determine if it is a related person transaction based on the facts and circumstances.
+A “related person transaction” for purposes of this policy and procedure is: any financial transaction, arrangement or relationship (including any indebtedness or guarantee of indebtedness), or any series of similar transactions, arrangements or relationships proposed between the Company (including any subsidiary and any entity in which the Company or any subsidiary has a 50% or greater interest in voting power or profits) and any related person, in which the related person had, has or will have a “direct or indirect material interest,” as defined below.

 A “direct or indirect material interest” depends on the individual facts and circumstances of the transaction, relationship, arrangement or series thereof.
 Since potentially difficult and complex materiality determinations may arise, this policy and procedure requires that all direct or indirect interests of each director, executive officer or nominee for director in any proposed transaction be reported to the Office of the Corporate Secretary and evaluated by the Office of the Corporate Secretary.
 The question of whether the transaction, relationship, arrangement or series thereof amounts to a material interest will be determined by the Office of the Corporate Secretary.
 Directors, executive officers and nominees for director must not make their own materiality judgments about transactions.